 - Use of physical restraints: Using handcuffs, zip ties, chokeholds, and other neck restraints on victims who have been apprehended and cooperating with police can be considered excessive force.
 An example of unnecessary force also includes being held down while restrained.

-- Use of chemical agents: Sometimes, police officers may resort to using pepper spray, tear gas, and other chemical agents to control large crowds at protest or riot scenes.
+- Use of chemical agents: Sometimes, police officers may resort to using pepper spray, tear gas, and other chemical agents to control large crowds at protests or riot scenes.
 These riot control agents can irritate and injure the eyes, nose, skin, lungs, and other areas of the body.
 When these agents are used on peaceful, controlled crowds, it can be viewed as excessive use of police force.
 These items are intended for unruly, hard-to-control crowds.

 - Verbal abuse: Tempers and emotions can run high between police officers and citizens, and charged words can be exchanged.
 However, police officers who use slurs and derogatory comments could be viewed as crossing the line into using excessive force.

 An excessive force lawyer with our Las Vegas firm will review the circumstances of your situation and determine if the police officer’s actions amount to excessive force.